astramieri/oci-foundations/docs/vault.md

 Secrets are credentials such as passwords, certificates, SSH-keys, or authentication tokens that you can use with Oracle Cloud Infrastructure services.

+The primary purpose of the OCI Vault service is to store and manage encryption keys and secrets.
+The Vault service helps you to securely store, manage, and control access to encryption keys, secrets, and certificates, ensuring the protection of sensitive data.

+OCI Vault is composed of various components including master encryption keys, secrets, and vaults.
+A vault in OCI is a logical entity where you can centrally manage and store your encryption keys and secrets.
+A secret is a resource that helps manage credentials needed to access OCI resources.
+A master encryption key is a key that OCI uses to encrypt the encryption keys that you create in the vault (these are customer managed).
+Database backup is not a component of OCI Vault; it is a functionality associated with the OCI Database service.

 ## Envelop Encryption

 The way the Vault operates is called **envelop encryption**.
 It is a two tiered hierarchy for keys: